Advanced search

 5.2 Pharmacokinetic properties

-Following oral administration of Ritalin XL (modified-release capsules) to children diagnosed with ADHD and adults, methylphenidate is rapidly absorbed and produces a bi-modal plasma concentration-time profile (i.e. two distinct peaks approximately four hours apart).
-The relative bioavailability of Ritalin XL given once daily is comparable to the same total dose of Ritalin or methylphenidate tablets given twice a day in children, adolescents and adults.
+Following oral administration of Ritalin XL (modified-release capsules) to children/adolescents diagnosed with ADHD and adults, methylphenidate is rapidly absorbed and produces a bi-modal plasma concentration-time profile (i.e., two distinct peaks approximately four hours apart).

 The fluctuations between peak and trough plasma methylphenidate concentrations are smaller for Ritalin XL given once a day compared to Ritalin tablets given twice a day.

-Ritalin XL may be administered with or without food.
-There were no differences in the bioavailability of Ritalin XL when administered with either a high fat breakfast or applesauce, compared to administration in the fasting condition.
+There was no significant difference in pharmacokinetics of Ritalin XL when administered with either a high fat breakfast or applesauce, compared to administration in the fasting condition.
+However, food slows absorption and Cmax levels are reached approximately 1 hour later compared to when individuals were fasting.
 There is no evidence of dose dumping in the presence or absence of food.

 For patients unable to swallow the capsule, the contents may be sprinkled on soft food such as applesauce and administered (see section 4.2).